Enigmatic-Smile/docs/offers/README.md

 You can also activate an offer on a card using the dashboard by clicking on a card’s options menu, click ‘Activate offer on card’ and select the offer to activate.

-When an offer is activated on a card, the next transaction at any of the offer locations will be tracked and qualified based on the offer rules.
-After the first transaction is qualified for a reward the offer is automatically deactivated from the card.
+When an offer is activated on a card, it will qualify the number of transactions specified by the `qualifiedTransactionsLimit` value.
+After one or more transactions are qualified the offer is automatically deactivated from the card.

 Note that when you link locations to an offer with activation you will only receive transactions from cards where the offer has been activated on.
 To receive all transactions from all cards you disable the offer activation with `activation: { enabled: false, qualifiedTransactionsLimit: 1 }` or unlink the locations from the offer.